Party Wall Notice Explained

 When do you need to serve notice?

 We recommend you serve party wall notice just as your project is submitted for planning/permitted development etc. This gives you at least two months before the proposed works begin.
 Once notice is served, you can take up to a year to start work.
 If you don’t serve notice and you start work, your neighbours may seek to stop your work through a court injunction or other legal redresses.
 Let’s avoid that stress!
-Talk to our team at Method Studio today if you have any questions.
+Talk to our team at Method Studio Architecture today if you have any questions.